MQTTCool/auth-hook-example/README.md

      are going to use, in the `<param name="hook">` tag, just before `<master_connector>`:

-    -  for the direct verion:
+    -  for the direct version:
        ```xml
        <param name="hook">cool.mqtt.auth_demo.hooks.AuthHook</param>
        ```